 Premade bug out bags have a little bit of everything.
 They’re one-size fits all solutions and never take into consideration the individual needs of the buyer.

-Age, sex, location, climate, medical conditions, whether or not you have a bug out location, and the type of disasters you prep for, all these factors have a lot of weight.
+Age, gender, location, climate, medical conditions, whether or not you have a bug out location, and the type of disasters you prep for, all these factors have a lot of weight.
 But since they’re casting a wide net with a pre-made bag, they have no choice but to market one size fits all solutions.

 Well, they do have a choice because, they could make customized bags the way they make bespoke suits.
 I have a feeling their businesses would go to the next level if they did.
 But that’s just my opinion.